Transposing sheet music to fit the range of your ocarina

 K:G

-We can see that the lowest note in the tune is a G, and say that we wanted to transpose it down onto a C ocarina so that the lowest note is C?
+We can see that the lowest note in the tune is a G. Say that we wanted to transpose it down onto a C ocarina so that the lowest note is C?
 That can be done like this:

-• Start reading from the second line G, and finger low C on your ocarina.
+• Start reading from the second line G, but finger low C on your ocarina.

 • As the distance between the first and second note is ascending by one staff position, you move up one note on your ocarina (lift the right pinky finger).

-• Keep reading using the differences between the notes.
+• Keep reading using the distances between the notes.

 If you follow through with the rest of the notes and read the intervals correctly, the tune will sound correct, transposed to C. It will get easier the more you practice.

-The only things that you need to consider when doing this is the difference in the key signature between your instrument, and the sheet music.
-This issue is discussed in detain in the article An easy method of playing ocarinas in different keys.
+The only thing that you need to consider when doing this is the difference in the key signature between your instrument and the sheet music.
+This is discussed in An easy method of playing ocarinas in different keys.

 Closing notes

-Transposing music becomes easy with a bit of practice, and opens you the ability to play sheet music that you may have thought was out of range, but it doesn't work in all cases.
+Transposing music becomes easy with a bit of practice and provides the possibility to play sheet music that you may have thought was out of range.
+However, it doesn't work in all cases.

-If the range of the music is larger than that of ocarina the only options are to use a multichamber ocarina, or alter the music to fit into a smaller range as discussed in Modifying music to fit the ocarina.
+Suppose the range of the music is larger than that of the ocarina.
+In that case, the only options are to use a multichamber ocarina, or alter the music to fit into a smaller range as discussed in Modifying music to fit the ocarina.

 Back to all Articles